EvilBeaver/OneScript/README-EN.md

 # README #

-### The project is an independent cross-platform optn-source implementation of a virtual machine that executes scripts written in BSL (1C:Enterprise scripting language).
+### The project is an independent cross-platform open-source implementation of a virtual machine that executes scripts written in BSL (1C:Enterprise scripting language).

 Script execution doesn't use any 1C:Enterprise system libraries and doesn't require installation of 1C:Enterprise system on the target machine.